Bjournaux/SeaFreeze/README.md

 * 'water1' for Bollengier et al. (2019) LBF extending to 500 K and 2300 MPa
 * 'water2' for the modified EOS in Brown 2018 extending to 100 GPa and 10,000 K
 * 'water_IAPWS95' for IAPWS95 water (Wagner and Pruss, 2002)
-* 'aq_NaCl' for aqueous NaCl from JM Brown and B Journaux et al. (in prep.)
+* 'NaClaq' for aqueous NaCl solution (Brown and Journaux et al., in prep.)

 ### Outputs